-I undertake all aspects of research from bidding for grants, project design, through data collection (Interviews, observations, FGDs, surveys etc), analysis and dissemination.
+I undertake all aspects of research from bidding for grants, project design, through data collection (Interviews, observations, FGDs, surveys etc) and project management, analysis and dissemination.

-I am part of the supervisory team for several PhD students, currently Jolanta Shields and Moises Vieira (both jointly with Dept of Politics and The Business School (AMBS), UoM.
-Two of my PhD students successfully graduated in programme in 2014 and another in 2015 and one jointly supervised with Dept of Politics in 2019.
+I am part of the supervisory team for a PhD student jointly with Dept of Politics and The Business School (AMBS), UoM.
+Two of my PhD students successfully graduated in programme in 2014, another in 2015 and one jointly supervised with Dept of Politics in 2019.
 I have also been an advisor to many PhD students and supervised Masters level students.

 I joined the University (Dept of Health funded National Primary Care Research and Development Centre, NPCRDC) in 2000 having worked in various policy/research roles within local government for the previous 6 years in the NW of England.

 At NPCRDC I worked on the ‘Tracker Survey’ evaluating the implementation of PCG/Ts (2000-2003) and various associated partnership projects, before completing a 3 year study around the development of local authority health scrutiny which led to my gaining a PhD (2006).
-This led to the national evaluation project on health scrutiny (2004-2007) in collaboration with researchers from CPPM (Manchester Business School) and IPEG (at Manchester) funded by the Centre for Public Scrutiny.
+This led to the national evaluation project on health scrutiny (2004-2007) in collaboration with researchers from Manchester Business School and Dept of Politics (at Manchester) funded by the Centre for Public Scrutiny.

-I have undertaken external consultancy work which has included case studies, literature reviews, specific lectures and workshop facilitation.
+I have undertaken external consultancy work which has included specialist advice, case studies, literature reviews, lectures and workshop facilitation.

-I have, in addition to the above, (November 2015 onwards) worked on a project funded by the Health Foundation to evaluate and understand health and social care devolution in the Greater Manchester area, along with colleagues from AMBS and the NIHR Manchester CLAHRC.
+I have, in addition to the above, (November 2015 to July 2018) worked on a project funded by the Health Foundation to evaluate and understand health and social care devolution in the Greater Manchester area, along with colleagues from Manchester Business School and the NIHR Manchester CLAHRC.
 More details can be found at: http://clahrc-gm.nihr.ac.uk/2015/10/learning-from-devo-manc-researching-health-and-social-care-devolution/ .

 Other research interests include partnership working, patient and public involvement, accountability / governance, commissioning, retun to work and wellbeing of workers, qualitative methods and (health and care policy.

 Memberships of committees and professional bodies